G1enB1and/gitbash-commands/git-commands.md

 ## git show

-`git show` // displays information about the given commit by appending
+`git show` displays information about the given commit by appending it's SHA like this: `git show fdf5493`.

-it's sha hash.
+By default it shows:
+- the commit
+- the author
+- the date
+- the commit message
+- the patch information

+However, `git show` can be combined with most of the same flags as for `git log`:
+- `--stat` to show the how many files were changed and the number of lines that were added/removed.
+- `-p` or `--patch` this the default, but if `--stat` is used, the patch won't display, so pass `-p` to add it again.
+- `-w` to ignore changes to whitespace.